openstreetmap-polska/fractal/README.md

 to be easily customised.
 They work with [Kosmtik](https://github.com/kosmtik/kosmtik) and also with the command-line [CartoCSS](https://github.com/mapbox/carto) processor.

-Currently Fractal uses "name" key for rendering names, which holds the common names used on a given area.
+Currently text labels in Fractal are rendered using "name" field, which holds the common names used on a given area.
 If you want to apply different language rules, check the [l10n data preprocessor](https://github.com/giggls/mapnik-german-l10n) from German style.

 # Versioning